 Because the U.S. Supreme Court has ruled that states may not give parents an absolute veto over their child's decision to have an abortion, most state parental involvement requirements include a judicial bypass procedure that allows a minor to receive court approval for an abortion without their parents’ knowledge or consent.
 Some states require judges to use specific criteria when determining whether to grant a waiver of parental involvement.
 These criteria can include the minor’s intelligence, emotional stability and understanding of the possible consequences of obtaining an abortion.
 Many states require a judge to use the unusually strict legal standard of “clear and convincing evidence” to determine whether a minor is sufficiently mature and the abortion is in their best interest prior to waiving the parental involvement requirement.

 - 36 states require parental involvement in a minor’s decision to have an abortion.

-- 21 states require parental consent only, 3 of which require both parents to consent.
+- 21 states require only parental consent; 3 of these require both parents’ consent.

-- 11 states require parental notification only, 1 of which requires that both parents be notified.
+- 10 states require only parental notification; 1 of these requires that both parents be notified.